コンテンツにスキップ

 While watching the video, I thought that Sano must be a very charming person, and very good at getting people around him involved and on his side.

-Kannonzaki Nature Museum Official Homepage
+Kannonzaki Natural History Museum Official Homepage

 Moreover, it is updated frequently.